Stories of Hope: Stroke (2014)

 “Sonia was one of our two remarkable patients who got better the day after surgery and continued to improve throughout the year,” says Steinberg.
 18 patients in total were treated in that study.

-In the meantime, Sonia continues to improve.
-She has regained the use of her arm and leg and her speech is almost back to normal.
-The added function has made a huge difference in her quality of life.
+As for Sonia, she has regained the use of her arm and leg and her speech is now back to normal.
 She can walk, run, drive a car, call a restaurant to make a dinner reservation—simple things she took for granted before having a stroke.
 But most importantly, she got married and had a son.

 “Everything is good,” says Sonia, “and it’s only going to get better.”